28msec/zorba/test/rbkt/README.txt

     Actually, I define zorbaRepos in my .bash_profile, so that I don't have to do it all the time.

+ 2. Define the zorbaExec env variable, setting it to the full pathname of the apitest executable.
+For example:

+    $ export zorbaExec=/home/markos/zorba/xquery/test/apitest

+    Actually, I define zorbaExec in my .bash_profile, so that I don't have to do it all the time.

- 2. Run rbkt.sh in one of the following 3 ways
+ 3. Run rbkt.sh in one of the following 3 ways

     $ ./rbkt.sh             // run all buckets
     $ ./rbkt -b foo         // run bucket foo
     $ ./rbkt -b foo -q boo  // run query boo (stored in file boo.xq) in bucket foo

- 3. The above assumes that you run rbkt.sh from rbkt/Scripts.
+ 4. The above assumes that you run rbkt.sh from rbkt/Scripts.
 But you can also run it from any other directory; you just have to specify the full pathname (relative or absolute) to rbkt.sh